If you’re looking to buy a car you’ve probably come across the term “hatchback” quite a few times which is often confused with other types of cars.

 Here’s how hatchbacks compare to some of the most common ones.

 On the other hand, hatchbacks offer a two-box design with the cargo area integrated into the same space as the passenger compartment, accessible via the hatch door.
 This design allows for greater flexibility in cargo space, as the rear seats can usually be folded down to accommodate larger items.
-Sedans, however, are often perceived as more stylish and formal, which might appeal to those who prioritise aesthetics and a classic car profile over the practicality and versatility of a hatchback.
+Saloons, however, are often perceived as more stylish and formal, which might appeal to those who prioritise aesthetics and a classic car profile over the practicality and versatility of a hatchback.

 As mentioned earlier, while there may be a few similarities in terms of the rear door design, hatchbacks and SUVs are entirely different categories of cars.